-Students must declare their intentions to receive a minor by completing an application, which is available in SPEA Student Services, BS 3025 or online.
+Students must declare their intentions to receive a minor by completing an application, which is available in O'Neill Student Services, BS 3025 or online.
 A minimum GPA of 2.3 is required in courses taken specifically for the minor.
-At least 9 of the 15 credit hours must be taken on the IUPUI campus.During their final term of enrollment, students must also apply to have the minor conferred with their degree by completing the SPEA Graduation Application.
+At least 9 of the 15 credit hours must be taken on the IUPUI campus.
+During their final term of enrollment, students must also apply to have the minor conferred with their degree by completing the O'Neill Graduation Application.

-SPEA Students earning a SPEA minor may double count two courses between their major and minor courses.
+O'Neill Students earning an O'Neill minor may double count two courses between their major and minor courses.

-Complete the following courses:
+Curriculum (5 courses/15 credit hours) Complete the following courses:

-- SPEA-J 150 Public Safety in America (3 cr.) - SPEA-J 272 Terrorism and Public Policy (3 cr.) - SPEA-J 375 Emergency Services Administration (3 cr.) - SPEA-J 376 Principles of Public Safety (3 cr.) - SPEA-J 387 Foundations of Homeland Security (3 cr.)
+SPEA-J 150 Public Safety in America (3 cr.)

+- SPEA-J 272 Terrorism and Public Policy (3 cr.) - SPEA-J 375 Emergency Services Administration (3) cr.) - SPEA-J 376 Principles of Public Safety (3 cr.) - SPEA-J 387 Foundations of Homeland Security (3 cr.)